Simple isn’t always good

-The only sane replacement is The best UI is what’s best for the person and situation I’m designing for.
+The only sane alternative is The best UI is what’s best for the person and situation we’re designing for.
 That’s all.
 Who cares what’s best in the abstract?
 Who cares about the latest design trend?
-No one hires you to design abstractions, and if they did, your business card should read “Platonic Theorist” not “Designer”.
+No one hires you to design abstractions, and if they did, your business card should read “Platonic Theorist” not “Designer.”

 The best possible interpretation of the “No UI” platitude is its an echo of the age old cry for simplicity.
 Simplicity is a highly desired thing.
-No sane person wakes up and says “Dear god I hope each of my interactions with machines today is complex and overwhelming!
+No sane person wakes up and says “Dear lord I hope each of my interactions with machines today is complex and overwhelming!
 Praise the lord of complexity.”
-Of course everyone defines simplicty differenty, but in their own little world simplicity is a goal.
+Of course everyone defines simplicity differently, but in their own little world simplicity is a goal.

 But to proceed further is a fools errand: there is no perfect design for everyone (See The Myth of Optimal Design).
 All designs fail someone in some situation.
 That’s part of what design is: picking who you will fail and how you’ll fail them.
 Attempts to average a trend across all people and all situations is foolish (See ecological fallacy).

-Sometimes a huge amount of UI is the best UI
+Sometimes a massive UI is the best UI

 The canonical example is airplane cockpits.
 Pilots are control freaks.
 People may die if it takes 12 clicks to dig down to the nth level advanced control panel to change a setting.

 Of course a designer could design a radically simpler design: The MegaGenius AutoPilot.
 It would have just one button you turn on to fly, and it uses it’s psychic power module to instantly recognize where everyone wants to go, plans the trip, cooks dinner, clears details with the tower, and takes off, while playing a music playlist perfectly tuned to the mood of the passengers and their destination.
 Now anyone can fly a plane (to the great sadness of the airline pilot’s union).

 Is this better than the cockpit design with 4000 levers?
 It depends.